DougBurke/sherpa/docs/plots/backends.rst

 In some cases, a plotting backend might not support all Sherpa plot options (for example, a plotting backend might not have a command to change the line style).
-In those rare cases, a setting might be ignored; but a setting from Sherpa's list of backend independent value will never raise an error.
+In those rare cases, a setting might be ignored; but a setting from Sherpa's list of backend independent values will never raise an error.

 The names of plotting options and values that all Sherpa plotting backends accept are chosen to match common :term:`matplotlib` settings which are familiar to many scientific Python users, and to maintain backwards compatibility with previous version of Sherpa.
 They offer limited choices, but those are sufficient for most plots.
-For example, only few different line styles are specified, but in practice, most plots can be done with just solild, dashed, and maybe dotted lines.
+For example, only a few different line styles are specified, but in practice, most plots can be done with just solid, dashed, and maybe dotted lines.

 The following settings are accepted for all Sherpa plotting backends: